jirikavi/AngularJS-Toaster/README.md

 By default, toasts have a timeout setting of 5000, meaning that they are removed after 5000 milliseconds.

-If the timeout is set to anything other than a number greater than 0, the toast will be considered "sticky" and will not automatically dismiss.
+If the timeout is set to 0, the toast will be considered "sticky" and will not automatically dismiss.

 The timeout can be configured at three different levels: